Shirenewton

 Shirenewton (Drenewydd Gelli-farch) is a village and community in Monmouthshire, south east Wales.
 It is located 3 miles due west of Chepstow, 5 miles (8 km) by road.
 The village stands around 500 feet (154 m) above sea level, and has extensive views of the Severn Estuary and Bristol Channel.

 The population of the village and the conjoined village of Mynydd-bach was 657 in 2011.

 Etymology

 The 1901 Kelly's Directory, described the "Old Welsh name for the Parish" as "Tre-newydd-gelli-fach", and today the town's standardised Welsh Placename is Drenewydd Gelli-farch ("new town at the grove of the horse/stallion/steed").
 The difference in the two names is purely grammatical, and is a common feature of Welsh morphology.
 As such, the name "Trenewydd Gelli Farch" appears on roadsigns leading into Shirenewton.

-The name of Mynydd-bach, the contiguous village north-east of Shirenewton, means "Little Mountain" in Welsh.
+The name of Mynydd-bâch, the contiguous village north-east of Shirenewton, means "Little Mountain" in Welsh.